nitya-balaji/financial-planning-tool/README.md

 ## About this Project

 This repository contains an Excel-based tool designed to help undergraduate students manage their finances effectively.
-Built with VBA (Visual Basic for Applications), the tool provides a wide range of features for financial planning, including real-time currency conversion, expense tracking, personalized financial advice, and goal-setting functionalities.
+Built with Excel VBA (Visual Basic for Applications), the tool provides a wide range of features for financial planning, including real-time currency conversion, expense tracking, personalized financial advice, and goal-setting functionalities.

 ---